-Spanish government renews efforts to legalize euthanasia
+Spanish government passes 1st hurdle to legalize euthanasia

-LISBON, Portugal (AP) — Spain’s new Socialist-led government has launched another attempt to legalize euthanasia and doctor-assisted suicide.
+LISBON, Portugal (AP) — Spain’s parliament has endorsed an effort by the new Socialist-led government to legalize euthanasia and doctor-assisted suicide.

-After early elections twice last year thwarted the government’s efforts to change the law, the Socialist party thinks this time it has the support needed.
+After early elections twice last year thwarted the Socialist party’s attempts to change the law, parliament voted Tuesday by 201 votes to 140 in favor of accepting its euthanasia bill for consideration.

-A parliamentary debate was taking place Tuesday in Madrid in which the lower house was being asked to accept the Socialists’ legislative proposal for consideration.
+The step puts the bill on a path to possible approval.
+It now goes to a parliamentary health committee for discussion and then heads to the Senate before returning to the lower house for a final vote.

+There is no fixed timetable for those stages, but Health Minister Salvador Illa said he hoped to see the euthanasia law enacted by June.

-The move would open the way for Spain to become the fourth European Union country — after Belgium, Luxembourg and the Netherlands —- to allow euthanasia, which is when a doctor kills patients at their request.
+That would make Spain just the fourth European Union country — after Belgium, Luxembourg and the Netherlands —- to allow euthanasia, which is when a doctor kills patients at their request.
 As well as those countries, assisted suicide — where patients administer the lethal drug themselves, under medical supervision — is also permitted in Switzerland and some U.S. states.

-If the proposal passes in a vote later Tuesday, it goes to a parliamentary health committee, then to the Senate, before returning to the lower house for a final vote.
-There is no fixed timetable for those stages.

 Socialist Prime Minister Pedro Sánchez urged politicians to move forward quickly.

-“We know that many people are waiting, that there is no time to lose,” Sánchez wrote on his Twitter account.
+“We know that many people are waiting, that there is no time to lose,” Sánchez said in a tweet.

 Both euthanasia and doctor-assisted suicide are currently illegal in Spain, and carry prison sentences of up to eight years.
 Left-wing parties have tried on a dozen occasions since 1997 to pass bills to help facilitate assisted dying.

-The parliament in Spain’s neighbor Portugal, where Socialists are also in power, will discuss later this month a similar proposal to allow euthanasia and assisted suicide.
+The parliament in neighboring Portugal, where Socialists are also in power, will discuss later this month a similar proposal to allow euthanasia and assisted suicide.

 Recent Spanish opinion polls have indicated broad public support for the left-of-center coalition government’s plans.
 The issue has met resistance from conservative politicians and the Catholic church.